ByronBenton/ByronBenton/README.md

 **Hello**👋. **My name is Byron.**

 For as long as I can remember, my passion has always been in creating and building things.
 My specialties include data-driven product development, strategic decision-making and writing code.
-I push my comfort level in an attempt to get better each and every day.
+I constantly push beyond my comfort zone level in an effort to improve every single day.
 I would like to collaborate with like-minded people and add to the GitHub community.